mxagar/tool_guides/fiftyone/README.md

 ### Example: Flower Image Classification

-In some examples, for testing puposes, I used the [Flowers dataset](https://www.kaggle.com/datasets/imsparsh/flowers-dataset) from Kaggle, placed in the local folder `data/flowers` (not committed).
+This example was completely done by me, using the [Flowers dataset](https://www.kaggle.com/datasets/imsparsh/flowers-dataset) from Kaggle, placed in the local folder `data/flowers` (not committed).

 Additionally, instead of using the images of the dataset directly, I used image vectors created with SimCLR in my other repository [simclr_pytorch_flowers](https://github.com/mxagar/simclr_pytorch_flowers): `datasets/vectors_dataset.csv`.
 The CSV compiles for each image the following information: